Analysis of 2S singly heavy baryons in HQET: Introduction

-This paper is organised in the following order: In sec.
+This paper is organized in the following order: In sec.
 2, a brief overview of the theoretical framework of HQET is given.
+The HQET Lagrangian is shown with the non-perturbative parameters and mass formulae.
 In sec.
-3, the parameters of HQET are analyzed, and role of heavy quark mass is shown with respect to mass terms of hadrons.
+3, the significance of non-perturbative parameters is analyzed.
+The role of heavy quark mass is discussed in the hadron using the ratios of mass terms containing parameters $\overline{\Lambda}$ and $\lambda_1$.
 In sec.
 4, the masses of $n=2$ baryons for S-wave are calculated.
+The strong and semi-electronic decays of charm and bottom baryon decays are studied for $n=1$ and $n=2$ in sec.
+5. The strong couplings are also discussed for radially excited states.
 The conclusions are given in the sec.
-5.
+6.